nolanbconaway/nolanbconaway.github.io/_posts/2019-01-05-softmax-numpy-update.md

 Some notes:

-- I get similar results obtained every time I ran the script.
+- I get similar results every time I ran the script.
 - I use a cruddy pip install on python 3.7.1.
 I don't know what would happen if those speedy conda optimizations were in play.